fst29/LAT-Exp/README.md

 8) The compiler should build the file
 9) If running the code for the first time after turning the Raspberry Pi on, type "canableStart.sh"

-## Running the script in Raspberry Pi
+## Running the experiment/script in Raspberry Pi
+1) Open DSCUSB toolkit program and choose 'Net' for the torque calculation, so that there is no torque recorded at rest
+2) Start recording the loadcell data on DSCUSB toolkit
+3) Now switch to terminal to operate Raspberry pi
-1)To run the script type in the current folder ./bin/main 2)After running the script the file data.csv needs to be uploaded to git.
+4) In the folder where the main.cpp script is located, type ./bin/main
+5) After running the script the file data.csv needs to be uploaded to git.
 To do this type

 3) "git add 'data.csv'"
 4) git commit -m "New Data"
 5) git push

+## Stopping Script
+To stop the script at any time press 'Command + C"

 Now when on your laptop if you "pull" on GitHub desktop the updated data.csv file should be available